 - The steel is perfect for stock removal and forging

 - The steel might not be hard enough after the heat treat

 The w2 best steel flat bar stock is a product of Arizona Knife makers.
-This knife making steel also is one top choices of steel used by professional knife makers.
+This knife-making steel also is one of the top choices of steel used by professional knife makers.

 The steel contains a very high carbon steel material like; the w1 or T10 including vanadium.
 The vanadium helps the steel maintain a particular regular structure, and keeps the size when undergoing heat treatment, which makes it a lot tougher when quenched, and tempered, and also less brittle.

 The steel has added toughness that makes it a material you can use to make even bigger blades, choppers, and others.
 It produces Hamons, and since the carbon content is a bit high, a park50 quench oil would be recommended for quenching after heating.